Tasha876/Notetaker/README.md

 <a name="Authors"></a>
 ## 8. Authors and Acknowledgement

-This project was created entirely by [Tasha876](https://github.com/Tasha876).
+The back-end of this project and some of the front-end was created entirely by [Tasha876](https://github.com/Tasha876).

 <a name="Questions"></a>
 ## 9. Issues